SickChill/SickChill.Wiki/Settings-explained.md

 `Default Indexer Language`
 With this setting you set the default language that needs to be used for your shows and metadata.
 Note: not for subtitles.!
 `Launch browser`
-Automatically opens the SickRage web page on startup.
+Automatically opens the Sick-Rage web page on startup.
 `Initial page`
-Select the default page that SickRage needs to open when you access the website.
+Select the default page that Sick-Rage needs to open when you access the website.
 `When to update shows`
-You can manually set a time at witch SickRage updates/refreshes the shows information from the indexers.
+You can manually set a time at witch Sick-Rage updates/refreshes the shows information from the indexers.
 9airdates etc.) Best to use a time at night when the device is idle.
 `Update shows on startup`
 Feature was removed
 `Update shows on snatch`
-Lers SickRage update the shows data when an episode is snatched.
+Lers Sick-Rage update the shows data when an episode is snatched.
 `Send to trash for actions`
-This option lets SickRage move the files to a recycle bin instead of the normal permanent delete.
+This option lets Sick-Rage move the files to a recycle bin instead of the normal permanent delete.
-Note: doesn't work on all Operating Systems. [(NSSM / WinService workaround)](https://github.com/SickRage/SickRage/wiki/FAQ's-and-Fixes#why-does-send-to-trash-option-not-send-the-files-to-the-recycle-bin)
+Note: doesn't work on all Operating Systems. [(NSSM / WinService workaround)](https://github.com/Sick-Rage/Sick-Rage/wiki/FAQ's-and-Fixes#why-does-send-to-trash-option-not-send-the-files-to-the-recycle-bin)
 `Log file folder location`
 Lets you set a custom location for the log file.
 Also can be handy if you use a NAS to store the log on a usb stick.
 That allows the disks to go into standby and spin down.
 `Number of Log files saved`